cjiang2/robot_semantics/README.md

 ## Experiments
 To repeat the experiments on our Robot Semantics Dataset:
 1. Clone the repository.
-This is the branch for `att-seq2seq`.

 2. Download the [Robot Semantics Dataset](https://github.com/zonetrooper32/robot_semantics/wiki/Robot-Semantics-Dataset), check our wiki page for more details.
-Please extract the dataset and setup the directory path as `datasets/RS-RGBD`:
+Please extract the dataset and setup the directory path as`:
 ```
 ├── root_dir
 |   ├── data